 58% of students submit their SAT scores to Aquinas College.
 70% of applicants send their ACT scores when applying.

 40% of those who apply are granted admission to Aquinas College.
-Admission competition is low and the college has very high admission standards.
+Admission competition is low and the college has difficult admission standards.
 See if your grades and scores are good enough for admission.

 The middle 50% of addmitted applicants have SAT scores between 1100 and 1370.
 58% of students submit SAT scores when applying.
 See if your SAT score is good enough for admission.